 When considering your wealth transfer options, it’s important to take interest rates into account.
 That’s because interest rates influence how wealth transfers are valued for tax reporting purposes.
-This Perspective presents wealth transfer options that generally work well when created under low interest rate conditions.
+The following wealth transfer strategies generally work well when created under low interest rate conditions.

-GRANTOR RETAINED ANNUITY TRUSTS OFFER POTENTIAL FOR TRANSFERS
+GRANTOR RETAINED ANNUITY TRUSTS OFFER POTENTIAL FOR TAX-FREE TRANSFERS

 A Grantor Retained Annuity Trust (GRAT) is an irrevocable trust into which the grantor (creator of the trust) transfers assets and retains the right to receive, at least annually, payment of a fixed dollar amount (the annuity) for a specified term of years (GRAT term).
-At the end of the GRAT term, the trust’s remaining assets pass to designated beneficiaries, who are generally family members, tax free.
+At the end of the GRAT term, the trust’s remaining assets pass to the designated beneficiaries, tax free.

 How GRATs Work.
 The IRS assumes that a GRAT will grow at a rate (called the “7520 rate”) set at the time the trust is established.
 The IRS does not look at the actual growth of the assets; therefore growth surpassing the assumed rate can be passed on to trust beneficiaries gift and estate tax free.
-The 7520 rate is linked to auctions of U.S. Treasury notes with 3- to 9- year terms and is calculated monthly by the IRS.
-The May 2013 rate is 1.2%, compared to a high of nearly 12% in 1989.
-This 7520 interest rate (also called the “hurdle rate”, because the goal is to beat that rate) is key to determining the potential amount that may be passed tax free to beneficiaries on the termination of the trust.
-The lower the hurdle or interest rate, the larger the potential tax free gift.
+The 7520 rate is linked to auctions of US Treasury notes with 3- to 9-year terms and is calculated monthly by the IRS.
+The November 2015 rate is 2.0%, compared to a high of nearly 12% in 1989.
+This 7520 interest rate (also called the “hurdle rate,” because the goal is to beat that rate) is key to determining the potential amount that may be passed tax free to beneficiaries on the termination of the trust.
+The lower the hurdle or interest rate, the larger the potential tax-free gift.
 For the trust vehicle to be compelling, the grantor must be willing to bet that the actual return earned will be higher than the hurdle rate.
-A GRAT makes an excellent wealth transfer option in a low interest rate environment because it is easier to outperform the hurdle rate than in a high interest rate environment.
+A GRAT makes an excellent wealth transfer option in a low interest rate environment because of the greater potential to outperform the hurdle rate than in a high interest rate environment.

 CHARITABLE LEAD ANNUITY TRUST OFFERS POTENTIAL TAX-FREE TRANSFER WITH A CHARITABLE BENEFIT